HelenevB/SEI-project04-wineApp-Frontend/README.md

 The visual from the index helped to break down the requirements: we could see we had one 'div' ("wineIndex") that held multiple "divs`" (one for each wine classification).
 Therefore, to render correctly, we established we’d need the following:

-1. A data set to loop through, created within our application based on the Spoonacular  classification list:
+1. A data set to loop through, created within our application based on the Spoonacular API classification list:

 <img src="photos/datawine.png" width=100%>